geniusdibya/pepipost-sdk-csharp/Mono-installation-SDK.md

       ![mono](http://app1.falconide.com/integration_imgs/csharp-mono1/l1.png)

-   4. Once you have opened the solution the few files will appear with respective SDK:
+   4. Once you have opened the solution, few files will appear from the code library:

       Add new project to the main directory as shown below

       ![monoaddpro](http://app1.falconide.com/integration_imgs/csharp-mono1/2.png)

-   5. Choose template for new project will be prompted
+   5. "Choose template for new project" screen will be prompted

       Select **App -> Console Application -> next**